chrisobrian/chrisobrian.github.io/readme.md

 - **Dimmers & Controllers** are physically connected to the circuit and provide the actual control over the fixtures.
 Once a dimmer has been created, click and hold to drag the "control signal" to each of the fixtures that the dimmer or controller will govern. **Dimmers and Controllers are _square_**.

 - **Remotes** are devices that can control dimmers/controllers.
 The remotes *do not* govern the fixtures directly.
 Therefore, a control signal can be dragged from a remote to a dimmer/controller only.
-A remote can control multiple dimmer/controllers. **Dimmers and Controllers are _circles_**.
+A remote can control multiple dimmer/controllers. **Remotes are _circles_**.

 ### Selecting & Info Window